DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Default is `1.5`
     - This property can only be used when `textHorizontalScrolling` has been set to `true`
 * `fontPath` - type: PATH
-    - Path to a TrueType font (.ttf) used as fallback if there is no `staticImage` / `imageType` image defined or found, and if `defaultImage` has not been defined.
+    - Path to a TrueType or OpenType font (.ttf or .otf) used as fallback if there is no `staticImage` / `imageType` image defined or found, and if `defaultImage` has not been defined.
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height for horizontally oriented screens or screen width for vertically oriented screens (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
 This property value is effectively multiplied by the `itemScale` value for the currently selected item (but if this property is omitted then the default value will not get multiplied by `itemScale`).
     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.